Each of our locations is 100% dedicated to either Nursing or Allied Health education.

 Dental work environments may include:

-If a career as a dental assistant appeals to you, enroll in the dental assistant program at Arizona College’s Mesa or Glendale campus.
+If a career as a dental assistant appeals to you, enroll in the dental assistant program at Arizona College of Allied Health’s Mesa or Glendale campus.
 Our hands-on training, which includes a clinical externship component, prepares you for success.
-Alumni of Arizona College’s Dental Assisting program are also encouraged to pursue dental assistant certification after graduating.
+Alumni of Arizona College of Allied Health’s Dental Assisting program are also encouraged to pursue dental assistant certification after graduating.

-Complete a request for information form to connect with the admissions team at Arizona College.
+Complete a request for information form to connect with the admissions team at Arizona College of Allied Health.
 They’ll happily assist you with any questions you may have.
-Keep people smiling; take your first step toward your new dental assisting career and contact Arizona College today!
+Keep people smiling; take your first step toward your new dental assisting career and contact Arizona College of Allied Health today!